 One of the finest examples of the pink colour in Jaipur is the Hawa Mahal Jaipur, also known as the Palace of the Winds.
 It was built to resemble the honeycomb structure of a bee’s nest and got its name from the ‘cooling system’ design of the windows, which were designed to allow the breeze to blow through.
-However, in a renovation windows were in fact installed into the palace, meaning its name has lost all meaning.
+However, windows were in fact installed into the palace during a renovation, meaning its name has lost all meaning.
 The palace acts as a prime example of Jaipur’s amazing architecture.
-It appears to be a great palace but in fact it is all a façade.
-The structure is almost 2 dimensional and was built as a high screen so that women of the city palace could observe street festivals from inside, and remain unnoticed from the outside.
+It appears to be a great palace, but in fact it is all a façade.
+The structure is almost 2 dimensional and was built as a high screen so that women of the city palace could observe street festivals from inside and remain unnoticed from the outside.

-One Day in Jaipur Itinerary:
+One Day in Jaipur Itinerary

 Start your day early, you have a fun day of activities ahead!